lspita/dotfiles/README.md

     - altgr + l = <
     - altgr + shift + l = >

+> [!WARNING]
+> To use the installers, copy the files on your windows host

 # Utils

 ## Set ZSH as default shell